Getting into Law School: Your Part

 There is no need to pretend that the LSAT is a pleasant experience for everyone.
 Feel free to find it disagreeable, but it will do no good to worry about it.
 The key to doing well on the exam is preparation.

-Information about the LSAT, registration requirements, and score interpretations are found in the LSAT/LSDAS registration materials, available on campus from the Assessment and Testing Center (VH 1130), or Dr. Paul Parker, or the Social Science Division Office.
+Information about the LSAT, registration requirements, and score interpretations are found in the LSAT/LSDAS registration materials, available on campus from the Assessment and Testing Center (VH 1130), or Dr. Paul Parker.
 Or, go to the source:

 When to take the LSAT?